 Once you have completed UEI registration and go through SAM registration, you be able to create your MPIN with the above criteria.
 Fortunately, while your SAM registration has to be renewed annually, your MPIN will not.
 You can change or update it if you’d like but there isn’t a requirement to do so.

 If you think of your UEI number as the unique identifier or “username” for your business, your MPIN is like your password.
 You use the MPIN that you create to log into government databases and applications to look for contracting opportunities.
 These sites include FBO.gov, Grants.gov, and more, and are essential to participating in the federal marketplace.

 MPIN vs. CAGE Code

-When you’ve completed your SAM registration, you receive both your MPIN as well as a CAGE Code, so sometimes these can be mixed up.
+When you’ve completed your SAM registration, you often receive both your MPIN (if you create one), as well as a CAGE Code, so sometimes these can be mixed up.
 Similar to a UEI number in that it acts as a unique identifier for your business, a CAGE Code is assigned to each legal entity at individual physical addresses.
 MPINs, on the other hand, are used as a password and are created by you rather than having one assigned to you.

 How to look up your MPIN